MuratBilen/WeatherForecast/README.md

 Android Asynchronous Http Client library is used.
 OpenWeatherMap API is used.

+# Version
+Min Sdk for the app is 16 and its target Sdk is 27.

 # Results
-You can retrive the data using GPS location or you can manually type in the city using second activity.
-After that you will see the temperature and the image related to weather.
+After giving the location access to the app, app can easily retrieve the data using GPS location.
+You can also manually enter the city name you wish to see using the second activity.
+The app shows you the temperature and image related to the weather.